sanmi/concharto/tsm/README.txt

 Also demonstrates:
 * MyEclipse/eclipse hot deploy capabilities
-* Maven and ant
+* Ivy and ant (or Maven and ant if you uncomment out some sections in build.xml)
 * ant script for generation of the schema and installation on the datbase server
 * auto generation of ant script for dao "integration" tests

 Tools I used:
 * MyEclipse
 * Jdk 1.5.0.10
-* Ant 1.6.5
+* Ant 1.7.0
-* maven 2.0.7
+* maven 2.0.7 (optional)
+* Ivy 2.0.0-alpha2-incubating
 * MySQL 5.0.27
 * Apache Tomcat 5.5
-* source code packages for the following (so you can have javadocs and step into the source while debugging)
+* source code packages for the following (so you can have javadocs and step into the source while debugging - optional)
 ** spring 2.0.6
 ** hibernate 3.0.2

+Prerequisites
+1. Install ivy by copying the ivy jar file to your ANT_HOME/lib dir

 Installation and running: